Samsung/tizen-docs/docs/application/dotnet/guides/app-management/package-manager.md

 <a name="clear"></a>
 ## Clear user data

-If you want to delete specific user data of a specific app, you can use `ClearUserData()`.
+If you want to delete specific user data from a specific app, you can use the `ClearUserData()` method of the [Tizen.Applications.PackageManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.PackageManager.html) class.

-The following example implements the remove `testDir/test.txt` file from `org.tizen.sample` package's user directory:
+The following example removes the `testDir/test.txt` file from `org.tizen.sample` package's user directory:

 ```csharp
 PackageManager.ClearUserData("org.tizen.samle", "testDir/test.txt");